dropbox/css-style-guide/README.md

 ## BEM

 Block: Unique, meaningful names for a logical unit of style.
 Avoid excessive shorthand.
-    Good: ".alert-box" or ".expanding-section" or ".button"
+- Good: `.alert-box` or `.recents-intro` or `.button`
-    Bad: ".feature" or ".content" or ".btn"
+- Bad: `.feature` or `.content` or `.btn`

 Element: styles that only apply to children of a block.
 Elements can also be blocks themselves.
 Class name is a concatenation of the block name, two underscores and the element name.
 Examples:
-    ".alert-box__close"
-    ".expanding-section__section"
+- `.alert-box__close`
+- `.expanding-section__section`

 Modifier: override or extend the base styles of a block or element with modifier styles.
 Class name is a concatenation of the block (or element) name, two hyphens and the modifier name.
 Examples:
-    ".alert-box--success"
-    ".expanding-section--expanded"
+- `.alert-box--success`
+- `.expanding-section--expanded`

 ### BEM Best practices